THE CONSTITUTION

 One Law for All

-allow rulers to be above the law, or to rule with a double standard.
-On the
+Israel did not allow rulers to be above the law, or to rule with a double

 Slavery

-claim that the Bible approves of slavery.
-Nothing could be further from the
+claim is the claim that the Bible approves of slavery.
+Nothing could be further

-truth!
-Slavery only exists because of sin, and God has delivered His people
+from the truth!
+Slavery only exists because of sin, and God has delivered His

-from sin.
-For that reason, the words, “He who steals a man, and sells him,
+people from sin.
+For that reason, the words, “He who steals a man, and sells

-or is caught with him, shall surely be put to death,” pronounce God’s wrath
+him, or is caught with him, shall surely be put to death,” pronounce God’s

-indenture by saying, “If your brother who lives with you has grown poor, and
+that sort of indenture by saying, “If your brother who lives with you has

-is sold to you; you shall not compel him to serve as a slave.
-But he
+grown poor, and is sold to you; you shall not compel him to serve as a slave.

-shall be with you as a hired servant, and as a traveler, and shall serve
+But he shall be with you as a hired servant, and as a traveler, and

-you until the year of jubilee.
-And then he shall depart from you, both he
+shall serve you until the year of jubilee.
+And then he shall depart from

-and his children with him, and shall return to his own family and return to the
+you, both he and his children with him, and shall return to his own family and

 Choosing a Ruler